 Multi-Discipline A: Grants in this category support organizations that produce or present arts events in two or more artistic disciplines, none of which predominate, and interdisciplinary arts activities that combine two or more artistic disciplines.
 Those with a predominant discipline should apply in that discipline.
-Program Director: Program Director: Emily Sollenberger, 410-767-6484; emily.sollenberger@maryland.gov government or government agencies that produce or present arts events in two or more artistic disciplines, none of which predominate, and interdisciplinary arts activities that combine two or more artistic disciplines.
+Program Director: Program Director: Emily Sollenberger, 410-767-6484; emily.sollenberger@maryland.gov

+Multi-Discipline B: Grants in this category support arts festivals, and units of local government or government agencies that produce or present arts events in two or more artistic disciplines, none of which predominate, and interdisciplinary arts activities that combine two or more artistic disciplines.
 Those with a predominant discipline should apply in that discipline.
 Program Director: Emily Sollenberger, 410-767-6484; emily.sollenberger@maryland.gov